 In addition to the two-eyed rectangular headlights, a full-width, rectangular DRL, and an illuminated Fratzog logo are part of the dramatic front lighting.
 The comeback of the three-pointed Fratzog badge, which Dodge originally introduced in 1962, marks the beginning of the brand’s zero-emissions journey.
 In the lower portion, the wide air intake grille’s vertical slots are a throwback to the 1968 Dodge Charger.
 The rear lighting features a full-width design centered by an illuminated Fratzog badge.

-On the sides, the electric muscle car concept flaunts slim door mirrors, a sloping roofline, a large quarter glass that allows rear-seat occupants to get a decent view of the surroundings, 21-inch wheels, red Brembo brake calipers, flush door handles, and brushed aluminum “screaming” Banshee fender badges.
+On the sides, the electric muscle car concept flaunts slim door mirrors, a sloping roofline, a large quarter glass that allows rear-seat occupants to get a decent view of the surroundings, red Brembo brake calipers, flush door handles, and brushed aluminum “screaming” Banshee fender badges.
 The shoulder line swiftly rises towards the back and then similarly slopes down from below the C-pillar.

 Aero optimized body

 The slim mirrors and sloping roofline should repeat on the production car, making it aerodynamically efficient and capable of covering a longer distance.
 Moreover, Dodge may offer closed wheels optionally for even better aerodynamics.
 There would be some customers who are willing to trade aggressiveness for lower energy consumption.

 Our target for this Daytona (electric) is to improve another 25% from today’s car.
 That’s a 100 years of aero progress in a single generation.Tim Kuniskis, CEO, Dodge (Dodge Charger Daytona SRT Concept world premiere on August 17, 2022)